CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents

 \subsubsection{Ablation: How to make Fides work}

 In Fides, the planner is called iteratively to generate each next action to be executed on the environment.
 Since outputs from those functions are redacted as variables, the planner can never see any information about the environment.
 This framework is then different from the CaMeL-style one-shot plan prediction in that it does not enable direct conditionals on the variables output by previous function calls.
 For instance, the boolean output by the \textit{verify\_hypothesis} function is fully redacted, and thus the planner can not go on a different branch of execution depending on the response from this function.
 This core difference limits the execution to a simple static plan of execution, which we earlier indicated has very low utility on CUAs.
-To circumvent it, we choose to relax the process of variable redaction under specified conditions, and we call this new paradigm \textit{Fides+CUA}.
+To circumvent it, we choose to relax the process of variable redaction under specified conditions, and we call this new paradigm \textit{Fides-NOVA}.

 \textbf{We relax Fides for CUA by allowing the planner to check boolean variables from our environment functions.} The main potential security implication for this relaxation is that it enables the planner to ultimately get all environment information through infinite repeated tools calls on the same redacted variable.
 This is a security breach in particular because the planner executes actions iteratively, and thus execution termination cannot be guaranteed comparatively to a fixed-length plan like output by the CaMeL planner.
 We add several arguments to ensure minimal environment information gain (similar to those necessary in CaMeL for sufficient utility).
-Those arguments from \textit{Fides+CUA} are: \textit{max\_steps} the maximum number of GUI tool calls that are not Q-VLM functions (like \textit{summarize\_screenshot\_content} for instance), \textit{max\_turn} the maximum number of any function calls, and \textit{max\_variable\_reuse} the maximum number of time the planner can reuse the same redacted variable of an earlier tool call.
-This three arguments enable both forced task termination and limited environment information gain from the planner.
+Those arguments from \textit{Fides-NOVA} are: \textit{max\_steps}, the maximum number of GUI tool calls that are not Q-VLM functions (like \textit{summarize\_screenshot\_content} for instance), and \textit{max\_turn}, the maximum number of any function calls.
+Additionally, we checked that no single variable output from a tool call was reused more than a set \textit{max\_variable\_reuse} times.
+These three arguments enable both forced task termination and limited environment information gain from the planner.
 In practice \textit{max\_steps}=15, \textit{max\_turn}=70, and \textit{max\_variable\_reuse}=5.